Sex care in the Netherlands is becoming more socially accepted. Here is how sex care organizations in Holland are helping the disabled find intimacy.

 How does sex care work in the Netherlands?

-Disabled and chronically ill people often crawl into their shells and some of them are even known to be ashamed of their sexual desires.
-This is mostly due to the fact that disabled people are seen as “disgusting” when they express a desire for sexual relations with another human being.
+Disabled and chronically ill people often crawl into their shells and some are even known to be ashamed of their sexual desires.
+This is mostly due to the fact that most disabled people are seen as “disgusting” when they express a desire for sexual relations with other people.
 For example, a disabled person isn’t expected to flirt as most people will see them as ‘perverts’ if they do.

 In the Netherlands, there are various organisations where people who can be described as ‘erotic service providers’ work.
 These people help tear down the taboo on sexuality and people in vulnerable groups, such as psychiatric patients or people with disabilities.
 A sex care worker can be hired for a fee by a family member or social professional, or by the person for whom the sex service is intended.